65 Parrott Road, Building #10

 This is a satellite

-program for students ages 14-21.
+program for Jesse J. Kaplan School students ages 15-21.
 The program combines academic,

 community and vocational programming, so that each young adult